 MLA 8 Citation

 Whiting, Jim.
-"The Mouse That Roared."
-Nonfiction Minute, iNK Think Tank, 20 Nov.
-2017, www.nonfictionminute.org/ the-mouse-that-roared.
+"Reviving the Olympics."
+Nonfiction Minute, iNK Think Tank, 20

 We give 'em reading that gets 'em talking!